 - Prepare the documentation of legal proceedings.

 - Perform research and identify implications for cases from legal precedents or other legal information.

 Law clerks tend to have a great deal of power because they make recommendations regarding the disposition of cases and appeals and can heavily influence a judge’s decision based on their research.
 Law clerks also significantly contribute to the formation of new case law because of their contributions to judges' rulings.

 Trial Court Law Clerks

-Trial court law clerks are often responsible for assisting the judge with settlement conferences and discovery disputes.
-Clerks also review briefs submitted by the parties, verify cited legal authority, perform legal research and draft a variety of legal documents including trial briefs, memoranda, and orders.
+Trial court law clerks often assist the judge with settlement conferences and discovery disputes.
+They review briefs submitted by the parties to trial proceedings, verify cited legal authority, perform legal research, and draft a variety of legal documents including memoranda and orders.